-He is a member of ‘Decoda’ a New York City based chamber music collective which is the first ever Affiliate Ensemble of Carnegie Hall.
-As a chamber musician he has been a guest artist at Chamber Music North West and has performed with The Canadian Brass, The Empire Brass, The Metropolitan Opera Brass Ensemble, The Lincoln Center Trombone Ensemble, the Boston based string ensemble, A Far Cry and last season he appeared with the Knights Chamber Orchestra in "The Head & The Load" directed by William Kentridge.
+Mr. Harris is a member of ‘Decoda’ a New York City based chamber music collective which is the first ever Affiliate Ensemble of Carnegie Hall.
+As a chamber musician he has been a guest artist at Chamber Music North West and has performed with The Canadian Brass, The Empire Brass, The Metropolitan Opera Brass Ensemble, The Lincoln Center Trombone Ensemble, the Boston based string ensemble, A Far Cry and he appeared onstage at the Park Armoury in New York with the Knights Chamber Orchestra in "The Head & The Load" directed by William Kentridge.

 Every summer in the mountains of Santa Fe New Mexico Mr. Harris hosts "RichardTromboneCamp!" a multi day retreat for brass players to explore and deepen their understanding and knowledge of Brass performance.
 Richard presents multiple classes and is joined by other leading brass artists throughout the seminar.

 Richard is strong believer that the arts can be a powerful agent for social change, and he currently serves on the board of "Musicambia" a New York based non-profit which teaches classical music in prisons and jails across the US.
 He is also the co-ordinator for Decoda's workshop activities at Administration for Children's Services, New York City's child welfare and preventative services department.
 He is the co-founder and former Executive Director of the Miami Music Project a non-project music education program in Miami Florida.
 Under Richard's leadership the Miami Music Project raised over $1.5 million in 1 year from it's inception and bought chamber music to thousands of Miami-Dade County public school students.